 We walked from one end of the sandbar to the other in a matter of minutes and noticed there was a second sandbar across a shallow water channel.
 My buddy Jay crossed over to the other side and I sent my drone up to take a few shots.
 He had the entire Camiguin sandbar to himself, it was unreal!

 I was in complete awe of the vibrant turquoise-colored water that surrounds the sandbar and couldn’t resist taking a dip in the ocean, more than once!

 One of my favorite things about this location is the view facing back towards Camiguin Island where Mt Hibok Hibok and Mt Vulcan can be seen reaching high into the skyline, creating the ultimate backdrop.
 I have never seen a landscape quite like it in my life!

 From the sky, White Island Camiguin looks like a boomerang which is a pretty impressive sight and it’s also known to change shapes throughout the year with the shifting tides.
 How fascinating!

-Can you spot Jay on White Island Camiguin?
+Can you spot Jay on the sandbar?

-HOW LONG TO SPEND ON WHITE ISLAND CAMIGUIN
+HOW LONG TO SPEND ON THE ISLAND

 You can spend anywhere between 1 hour and 1 day on White Island Camiguin, it all just depends on how many days you have allowed yourself to explore the rest of Camiguin Island.